NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 | 20     | 2      | ... | 0.2    | 1          | 0           |
 | 30     | 3      | ... | 0.3    | 0          | 0           |

-The tool is available as a web application on the [website](https://www.algorithmaudit.eu/bias_scan/) of Algorithm Audit.
+☁️ The tool is available as a web application on the [website](https://www.algorithmaudit.eu/bias_scan/) of Algorithm Audit.

 ## Case study – BERT-based disinformation classifier (Twitter1516 data set)
+We use the bias scan tool to assess fair treatment of a self-trained disinformation detection algorithm on the Twitter1516 dataset.
+Below, statistically significant disparities found by the tool are presented.
+Based on these quantitative results, questions distilled and asked to a commission of human experts.
+This audit commission formulates normative advice if, and how, (higher-dimensional) unfair treatment can be assessed.

+### Bias scan pipeline
 A BERT-based disinformation classifier is trained on true and false tweets (n=1,057) from the [Twitter1516](https://www.dropbox.com/s/7ewzdrbelpmrnxu/rumdetect2017.zip?dl=0&file_subpath=%2Frumor_detection_acl2017) dataset.
 For this dataset, user and content features are [collected](https://github.com/NGO-Algorithm-Audit/Bias_scan/blob/master/data/Twitter_dataset/Twitter_API_data_collection.ipynb) from the Twitter API.
 More details on the training process of the BERT-based disinformation classifier can be found [here](https://github.com/NGO-Algorithm-Audit/Bias_scan/blob/master/classifiers/BERT_disinformation_classifier/BERT_Twitter_classifier.ipynb).
-### Bias scan pipeline

 ![image](./images/Bias_scan_pipeline.png)

 ### Results: False Positive Rate (FPR) bias metric